aduerig/shumi-chess/README.md

 ## current issue log
-    All issues classified as either: a. bug, or b. failure (to chess requirements), or c. sloth (slowdown)
+    All issues classified as either: a. bug, or b. failure (to chess requirements), or c. sloth (slowdown) ~~Crossed out~~ items are done, but under testing.

   * Failure: Doesnt recognize three fold position repitition.
 (50 move rule is tested, Stalemate works fine).
+Note that the "move_history" should allow us to get this.
 This is a problem in the engine.
-  * Failure: Doesnt recognize Enpassent (its not implemented).
-This is a problem in the engine.
+  * ~~Failure: Doesnt recognize Enpassent (its not implemented).
+This is a problem in the engine.~~
   * Sloth: No Transposition table (TT) implemented.
 No Zobrist keys.
 This is a problem in MinimaxAI.
   * Bug: The trap: "!
 NODES VISITED trap#2 ..." is horrible in its choice of best move.
 Needs a "Wake up grampa" functionality.
 This is a problem in MinimaxAI.
-  * Sloth: Should use "Anytime behavior" of iterive deepinging, to make a "Wake up grampa" button. (use last levels of deepeinings results.)
+  * ~~Sloth: Should use "Anytime behavior" of iterive deepinging, to make a "Wake up grampa" button. (use last levels of deepeinings results.)
 Related to the above "trap #2", as both of these situations should do this.
-This is a problem in MinimaxAI.
+This is a problem in MinimaxAI.~~
   * Sloth: Use other "speedups", that result from iterive deepening.
 (Killer moves + History heuristic, aspiration).
+These are best dome after TT implementation.
 This is a problem in MinimaxAI.

 ## change log
   * Abandoned 10/11/2025